-In January and April 2023, the Group granted a total of approximately 46,806,000 share awards in two batches to the designated recipients under the 2021 Plan.
-Each share award grants an option for the recipient to purchase one share of the Group's ordinary shares at an exercise price of \$0.03 per share.
-The share awards vest in five years, and the recipient shall continue to provide services to the Group by each vesting date.
+In January 2024, the Group granted a total of approximately 268,087 share awards to the designated recipients under the 2023 Plan.
+Each share award grants an option for the recipient to purchase one share of the Group's ordinary shares at exercise prices ranging from \$3.50 to \$9.86 per share.
+The share awards vest up to five years, and the recipient shall continue to provide services to the Group by each vesting date.
+The share awards expire on the tenth anniversary from the date of grant.